Timeline Widget for Websites. 12 Templates, No-code - Poper

 Poper vs other timeline widgets

-Most timeline tools paywall mobile responsiveness or skip Schema.org entirely.
+Most timeline widgets ship a handful of looks and paywall the styling.
 Here is how the popular ones stack up.

 Recommended